Preole/bbw/README.md

 following web browsers have been tested for reliability and for varying levels of read-write support.

-; Internet Explorer < 8
-: Incompatible;

-; Internet Explorer 8-9
-: Read-only experience.
-Permanent saving is not supported due to character encoding issues, as well as future consideration for mobile web browsers.
-No guarantee in stability.

 ; Internet Explorer 10+
 ; Mozilla Firefox 20+
 ; Google Chrome 14+
 ; Opera 15+
 : Read-write plus automatic downloading.
 These web browsers are recommended to use with BareBonesWiki.
-If you would like the browsers to save to a more favorable location, refer to
-  #<Automatic Saving>

 ; Mozilla Firefox < 20
 ; Google Chrome < 14